Porcupine Meadows Provincial Park: Region

 The park is on the southern end of the Bonaparte Plateau.
 It contains extensive sub-alpine wetlands, meadows and old growth forests.
 It is the highest elevation between Kamloops and 100 Mile House on the west side of the North Thompson River.

 History

 The park was established on April 30, 1996.
 The area was previously a pack-trail connecting Pass Lake and Porcupine Ridge, though the area is now unsettled.

 Wildlife

 Wildlife in the area includes many bird species including sandhill cranes, as well as moose and mule deer.

 Recreational access and facilities

-Park access is from the southeast off of Watching Creek Forest Service Road.
+Park access is from the southeast off Watching Creek Forest Service Road.
 There is no motorized access through the park itself, other than snowmobile access in the winter.
 Passing through the park is the Masters Sub-alpine Trek hiking trail, which is currently in a state of disrepair due to surrounding logging.
 The park can also be accessed by snowshoe and via horseback on designated trails.

 The park is considered a wilderness area with limited patrols.
 There are no formal facilities within the park.
 An old forestry lookout is present and can serve as an emergency lookout.